 More than half of Americans over the age of 65 have cataracts, and cataract surgery is the most frequently performed vision surgery in the United States.
 However, the decision to have cataract surgery is based on how much trouble they are causing in daily activities that require vision, such as reading and driving at night.

-The preferred cataract surgery method today is known as microscopic incision phacoemulsification (ultrasonic cataract removal).
-Although lasers are used in many forms of eye surgery, cataract surgery is performed with sound waves rather than with lasers.
-This type of low-stress surgery is the most advanced in the world, and it is used by the surgeons of Cascade Eye & Skin Centers.
+One method of cataract surgery is microscopic incision phacoemulsification, also known as ultrasonic cataract removal.
+Although lasers are used in many forms of eye surgery, cataract surgery is performed with sound waves rather than lasers.
+This type of low-stress surgery is one of the most advanced in the world, and it is used by the surgeons of Cascade Eye & Skin Centers.

 With this technique, the lens is divided into small pieces using ultrasonic vibrations to easily remove the cataract-affected lens.
 After it is removed, an artificial lens (called an intraocular lens or IOL) is placed inside the eye to replace the focusing power of the natural lens.

 Using the latest technology, we provide many lens options for your IOL, including: